 Both the frequent presence of stylists for current celebrities (and models, too!) and the payment to wear big-ticket items begs the question: if we’re calling someone a “fashion icon”, why can’t we give that title to those that have the innate ability to clothe themselves in a manner that is uniquely theirs?
 It really shouldn’t be too much to ask.

-And again, I have no problem with these individuals that partake in styling services.
+And again, there is no issue with these individuals that partake in styling services.
 Who knows?
 They likely didn’t ask to be considered style icons.
 Maybe they simply wanted to wake up and do their jobs.
 Maybe we’re the ones putting undue expectations on them.
 But that’s a story for another day.

 If we are going to bestow the title of “fashion icon”, however, we need to have the standards to match the title.